RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 We have used the relation $Z_V^\MSbar=Z_V^{\MOM}=Z_V^{\SMOM}$ since $Z_V=Z_A$ and the latter is determined by the PCAC relation and it should be independent of the renormalization scheme.
 The anomalous dimension of the scalar operator can be obtained through the relation $\gamma_{\bar{\psi}\psi}=-\gamma_m$, where $\gamma_m$ is the anomalous dimension of quark mass and it has been calculated up to three loops in Ref.~\cite{Chetyrkin:1999pq}.
-The result of $Z_S^\MSbar/Z_V$(2\,$\GeV$) from the intermediate $\MOM$ scheme is plotted in the left panel of Fig.~(\ref{fig:Zs_momentum}).
-We use the following ansatz to fit the lattice data
+The result of $Z_S^\MSbar/Z_V$(2\,$\GeV$) from the intermediate $\MOM$ scheme is plotted in the left panel of Fig.~\ref{fig:Zs_momentum}.
+The yellow data are the results of $Z_S/Z_V$ in the $\MOM$ scheme at different $a^2p^2$ and the green data are the results in the $\MSbar$ scheme at $\mu=|p|$.
+The blue data are the results in the $\MSbar$ scheme with $2~\GeV$, which is evolved from $\mu$.
+We use the following ansatz to fit the blue data

-where the fit range is $p^2\in[9\,\GeV^2,18/a^2]$, $Z_S^\MSbar/Z_V(2\,\GeV)$ equals 0.9588(8).
+where the fit range is $p^2\in[9\,\GeV^2,18/a^2]$ and the fit result is $Z_S^\MSbar/Z_V(2\,\GeV)=0.9588(8)$.
 The solid line in Fig.~\ref{fig:Zs_momentum} is the fit using Eq.~(\ref{eq:fitZs_mom}).
-The fit range, fit results and $\chi^2$/d.o.f.\ for the other ensembles are listed in Table~(\ref{tab:sum_FR_mom}).
-The fit results of the coefficients $C_i^{S,M}$ for the different ensembles in are listed Table~(\ref{tab:coff_zsmom}); the absolute values of these coefficients decrease with decreasing lattice spacing.
+The fit range, fit results and $\chi^2$/d.o.f.\ for the other ensembles are listed in Table~\ref{tab:sum_FR_mom}.
+The fit results of the coefficients $C_i^{S,M}$ for the different ensembles are listed in Table~\ref{tab:coff_zsmom}; the absolute values of these coefficients decrease with decreasing lattice spacing.

 As in the calculation of the quark field renormalization constant $Z_q$, we also estimate the systematic error due to the truncation error of the matching factor $C_S^\SMOM$.
 When $n_f=3$, the matching factor in Eq.~(\ref{eq:zs_convert}) can be rewritten as